 4 tablespoons finely minced cilantro

 1 cup finely shredded green or red cabbage

 - In a small (4qt) stock pot or dutch oven, heat the olive oil over medium heat.
 Once the oil is hot, add the chopped onion, carrot, jalapeno and garlic and cook for 3-4 minutes until the onion starts to become translucent.
 Add the cumin, oregano and dried chilies and cook for 1 minute more, until fragrant.

-- Add the chicken broth and chicken breasts to the pot and season with a bit of salt and pepper.
-Cover and gently simmer on low for 30 minutes, or until the chicken breast is cooked through and the carrots are tender.
+- Add the chicken broth, chicken breasts, and chicken thighs to the pot and season with a bit of salt and pepper.
+Cover and gently simmer on low for 30 minutes, or until the chicken is cooked through and the carrots are tender.

-- Using a slotted spoon, remove all the solids from the broth (carrots, onions, jalapeno, garlic, dried chilies) and transfer to the carafe of a blender.
+- Using a slotted spoon, remove all the solids from the broth (carrots, onions, jalapeno, garlic, dried chilies) and transfer them to the carafe of a blender.
 Cover with just enough broth to make them easy to blend and then blend until very smooth.
-Returned the contents of the blender to the pot.
-Add the shredded chicken, hominy, and pinto beans (if using) to the pot as well and bring to a simmer.
-Simmer for another 10-15 minutes and season to taste with salt and pepper.
+Return the contents of the blender to the pot.
+Add the shredded chicken, hominy, and pinto beans (if using), to the pot as well and bring to a simmer for another 10-15 minutes and season to taste with salt and pepper.

 This recipe can be cut down to make less soup, but I love leftover pozole because the flavors only get better as they sit!